Table of Contents

 What do I do if I feel I have been sexually harassed?

 Please let someone know right away.
 Unfortunately, ignoring sexual harassment does not make it go away.
 You have several options available if you are a member of the Manchester community and feel that you have been subjected to unwelcome behavior of a sexual nature.
-You may contact Counseling Services Office, Student Development, or the Title IX Coordinator or deputy coordinators.
+You may contact Counseling Services Office, Student Experience Center, or the Title IX Coordinator or deputy coordinators.

 In some situations, individuals who are experiencing unwelcome behavior feel comfortable approaching the individual who is causing the problem and letting him or her know that the conduct is inappropriate and must stop.
 Sometimes, individuals are not aware that their behavior is offensive, and quickly apologize and change their behavior once they are aware that their conduct is unwelcome.
 However, you are not required or expected to confront your harasser prior to reporting unwelcome behavior.